EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 ***

-### How to Configure Wii Games To Use A Gamecube Controller
+### How to Configure Wii Games To Use A GameCube Controller
 [Back to the Top](#dolphin-table-of-contents)

 #### Single Player